A Guide to Studying in the U.S. for International Students with Disabilities

 Many students may want to keep their disability private, and it is your decision to do just that.
 However, if you do not tell the responsible office or person at your school about what you need, you cannot expect your needs to be fulfilled.
 Your disability information will be kept private, so you should not be hesitant about disclosing it.

 Each country has its own organizations dedicated to different disabilities.
 These organizations offer advice, counseling, and support to those with particular disabilities.
 Moving to a new country can be challenging and may require some adjustment; and when you have a disability, it can make things more difficult.

-You can find a list of disability organizations in the U.S. on the National Center on Disability and Journalism website.
+You can find a list of disability organizations in the U.S. on the National Center for College Students with Disabilities website.
 By connecting with the relevant organization(s), you have the opportunity to meet people who have been through similar experiences.
 They may be able to help you out and even become your mentor to help you adjust and get the most out of your study abroad time in the U.S.

 Know Your Options

 If you are unable to go abroad to study, you do not have to give up on your dream of an American education.
 Technological advances have made it much easier to find customized programs that do not require you to move to a different country.

 You can find the university you want to attend and try their distance learning program, or you could work out a combination of on-campus and distance learning classes.
 If you enroll in a distance learning program, be sure to check whether there are accommodations for students with disabilities and do your research on how the class will be conducted, as well as what the student expectations are.